Climate-Data-Science/Climate-Similarity-Metrics/README.md

 # Climate-Similarity-Metrics
-Which similarity metrics are the most helpful to understand climate
+Which similarity metrics are the most helpful to understand climate?

+## Goal of the Project
+Create a modular framework for analysing and understanding relationships in climate data.
+The moduls should allow for testing different climate indices, similarity metrics, and time-scales.
+The results should be interpretable by climate scientists.

 ## Data Description